cdoublev/css/doc/parse/parser.md

 Similarly, backtracking is useless when a function or simple block value failed to match its (context-free) value definition, or when a value is invalid according to a specific rule for the production: the whole input is guaranteed to be invalid.
 But many functions and simple blocks are defined with alternative value definitions like `rgb(<percentage>#{3}, <alpha-value>?) | rgb(<number>#{3}, <alpha-value>?)` instead of `rgb([<number>#{3} | <percentage>#{3}], <alpha-value>?)`.

 The only way to short-circuit recursive parse functions and immediately abort parsing, is to throw an error and catch it in a main parse function.
-However, there should be appropriate error boundaries to resume parsing at a higher level.
+However, error boundaries are needed to resume parsing at a higher level.

 ### Parsing flow

 To [parse a CSS style sheet](https://drafts.csswg.org/css-syntax-3/#parse-a-css-stylesheet), the parser must *consume a stylesheet's contents* as objects (rules) from the token stream.
 Similarly, to [parse a CSS rule](https://drafts.csswg.org/cssom-1/#parse-a-css-rule), it must consume a rule as an object.

-But [`@page`](https://drafts.csswg.org/css-page-3/#syntax-page-selector), a top-level rule defined since CSS 1, must be parsed with *parse something according to a CSS grammar*, which must first *parse a list of component values*, which does not expect a high-level object.
+But [`@page`](https://drafts.csswg.org/css-page-3/#syntax-page-selector), a top-level rule defined since CSS 1, must be parsed with *parse something according to a CSS grammar*, which runs first *parse a list of component values*, which does not expect a high-level object.

 What a rule's value definition like `@page <page-selector-list> { <declaration-at-rule-list> }` represents is unclear because of this problem.
 It could be either: